Isaac-Ip/Game-For-Free-Time/README.md

 Ver.
 1.5.0<br>
 Changed my mind, upgrade UI is now an entirely different screen.<br>
+Upgrades cost 50 bolts, but have a 50% chance to work (chance of upgrade actually happening).<br>
 Players now have 3 hp, each enemy deals 1 hp.<br>
 Enemies now have 5 hp, each bullet dealing 1 hp.<br>
 Enemies now have a 'damaged' skin.<br>
 Enemies drop 3-7 bolts when killed.
 Bolts can be used to upgrade.<br>
 Enemies now have a 10% chance to two enemies on death.<br>
-Upgrades cost 50 bolts, but have a 50% chance to work (chance of upgrade actually happening).
+This might not seem like much, but over time, it adds up to a lot.

 4 new upgrades have been added.<br>
 FIRERATE reduces the time of each bullet being shot: 0.1s -> 0.08s -> 0.6s -> 0.04s -> 0.02s<br>